-Mayor’s Fishin’ Hole – This popular public pond is maintained and stocked with fish through a partnership of the City of Augusta & the Georgia Department of Natural Resources.
+Mayor’s Fishin’ Hole – This popular public pond is maintained by Augusta-Richmond County.
 An active Georgia state fishing permit is required.
 In addition to this you can only catch 8 fish per day, no boats or firearms are allowed, and fishing is only permitted during daylight hours.
 No fishing allowed from the Phinizy Swamp Nature Park side of the pond.

 Pfizer Pavilion –The picnic pavilion is a covered area that can be enjoyed by all Nature Park visitors.
 The structure has electricity, sufficient picnic tables to seat 60 to 70 people, a small charcoal grill, and bathrooms are located nearby.
 The picnic pavilion may be reserved for private picnics and functions.
-To reserve the Pfizer Pavilion Pavilion, please call the Phinizy Center Events & Volunteer Manager at 706-396-1426.
 For more information, see the Park Rentals page.
 Our thanks to Pfizer for providing funds to construct the pavilion.

 Rain Garden Deck & Boardwalk – The wooden deck overlooking the Phinizy Swamp Rain Garden is a living laboratory for students to safely explore swamp ecology.
 Nature Park visitors can view a variety of wildlife such as turtles and waterfowl in the Pond.
 Looking beyond the Pond, Nature Park visitors and bird enthusiasts will often sight the spectacular Osprey, Red Shouldered Hawk and other birds of prey.
 As visitors make their way along the 0.1 mile Rain Garden boardwalk, look for signs of beaver activity!
-The deck and boardwalk are wheelchair accessible.
 No fishing allowed.